 6. Balance: This controls the relative left/right levels for the monitored stereo mix.
 Pressing the knob will bring the balance back to center.
 It controls the speakers, the headphone, the analog outputs, and the HDMI audio output.
-As the Balance control is turned, a graphic appears at the top of the Audio Meter Display as follows:
+As the Balance control is turned, a graphic appears at the center top of the Meter Screen as

-7. Source/Preset: Turning this control right or left selects between the available licensed input sources.
-The selected Source input is displayed at the top of the
+7. Source: Turning this control right or left selects between the available licensed input sources.
+The selected Source input is displayed in the center of the Audio

-Audio Meter screen as follows:
+Meters Screen as follows:

-Pressing the Source/Preset control selects between displaying the video from the selected SDI source or displaying the Main Menu.
+Pressing the Source control selects between displaying the video from the selected SDI source or displaying the Main Menu.

-Alternatively, the Source/Preset control can be used to select from any Preset, or from any Favorite Preset.
+Alternatively, the Source control can be used to select from any Preset, or from any Favorite Preset.
 Refer to the Source Knob Select setting in the Unit Config menu.
-Regardless of this menu setting, when the Loudness Meter Screen is displayed, the Source/Preset knob selects which Loudness Cluster is to be measured and monitored.
+Regardless of this menu setting, when the Loudness Meter Screen is displayed, the Source knob selects which Loudness Cluster is to be measured and monitored.